-• To understand what information is collected and how it is used, you must read the JCQ Information for candidates - Privacy Notice.
-A copy of which is included as an appendix in this document and on the school website - See Appendix 5.
+To understand what information is collected and how it is used, you must read the JCQ Information for candidates - Privacy Notice.
+A copy of which is included on the school website.

 Copyright

 The copyright of any work created by a candidate that is submitted to an awarding body for assessment (referred to as Assessment Materials) belongs to the candidate